Make Your

 A: Yellowstone offers miles of ski trails to suit all levels.
 Whether you’re looking for a short, easy jaunt or more thrilling terrain and longer excursions, you’ll want to hit the trail when you visit Yellowstone!

-Popular skis in the Mammoth Hot Springs area include the Upper Terrace Loop Trail and the Indian Creek Loop (skier shuttle required).
+Popular ski trails in the Mammoth Hot Springs area include the Upper Terrace Loop Trail and the Indian Creek Loop (skier shuttle required).
 You can also venture further afield to trails around the Tower area or further northeast towards Cooke City.
 At Old Faithful, a number of trails are machine groomed and ideal for beginners.
 Near the Snow Lodge there are a few practice loops that follow summer roads.
 In addition to the Upper Geyser Basin Trail, the ski shop to Morning Glory pool is groomed (but often has bare patches due to thermal heat).
 More advanced skiers can venture up to Mallard Lake or get a ski shuttle to Divide/Spring Creek.
 For other ski recommendations, check out our blog.

 Q: What are the top snowshoe trails?

 A: Most groomed ski trails are also available to snowshoers.
 Practice proper trail etiquette by not snowshoeing or walking directly on ski tracks.
-If you’re looking for a dedicated snowshoe trail, the Observation Point Loop is a 2.0 mile (3.2 km) snowshoe-only trail that treats visitors to unobstructed views of the Upper Geyser Basin and the Firehole River.
+If you’re looking for a dedicated snowshoe trail, at Old Faithful, the Observation Point Loop is a 2.0 mile (3.2 km) snowshoe-only trail that treats visitors to unobstructed views of the Upper Geyser Basin and the Firehole River.

 Q: What packages are available?